CatenaryCloudHQ/cdk-pipelines-example-org-formation/README.md

         - !Ref RestrictUnusedRegionsSCP
 ```

 Commit changes, compare with main: `git diff main organization.yml`

-Now switch back to main branch (`git checkout main`), merge scp branch (`git merge scp`) and push changes to the Codecommit (`git push --set-upstream origin-cc main`)
+Now switch back to the main branch (`git checkout main`), and merge `scp` branch (`git merge scp`).
+Last step is to push changes to the Codecommit (`git push --set-upstream origin-cc main`).

-In a few minutes changes will be deployed.
+In a few minutes changes will be deployed!

+## Managing AWS Organization with tasks

+Through the above steps, `ofn` helped setup up AWS Organization with multiple OUs and account, bootstrap CICD pipeline to apply changes via commits to a repository, and allowed to configure a basic SCP policy.

+It is time to setup something useful for the application development.
+Route53 domain delegation is one of such tasks: it is simple enough to configure in Cloudformation, and there is enough complexity for cross-account resource exchanges (NS records) to test drive `ofn` in a real-world scenario.

+Branch `tasks-cdk-bootstrap` contains configurations for CDK Bootstrap and the [subdomains](https://github.com/org-formation/org-formation-cli/tree/master/examples#subdomains) setup using tasks.

+[TODO] task file

 # How to run and deploy